rodzam/ncaab-stats-scraper/README.md

 License
 --------
 This script is licensed under the Mozilla Public License Version 2.0 (see LICENSE file in root folder).
-TL;DR: feel free to use it commercially, modify it, and distribute it, provided you disclose both the source code and any moditations you make to it.
+TL;DR: feel free to use it commercially, modify it, and distribute it, provided you disclose both the source code and any modifications you make to it.